cljs-oss/canary/readme.md

 Instead of maintaining multiple git repos, let's have just a single mono-repo `canary` with following branches:

-1. `master` where the source code for the tool lives
+1. `master` where the source code for the `runner` lives
-2. `jobs` where anyone with commit rights can trigger a new job (as a new commit)
+2. `jobs` where anyone with commit rights can trigger a new `job` (as a new commit)
-3. `results` where the tool will produce one commit per job
+3. `results` where the `runner` will produce one commit per `job`

-All collaborators will get write access to this repo and can collaborate on the `master` branch.
+All project authors will get commit access to this repo and can collaborate on the `master` branch.

 ### job workflow

-When a job is triggered.
-Runner goes through following steps:
+When a `job` is triggered.
+The `runner` goes through following steps:

-1. prepares compiler's jar according to requested parameters (version)
+1. prepares `compiler`'s jar according to requested parameters (version/git SHA)
+1. determines which tasks should be part of the job based on request parameters
-2. runs tests for all `libraries` instructing them to use the `compiler` and collects results
+1. spawns all tasks (in parallel) instructing them to use the `compiler`
+1. waits for task results and collects them
-3. commits resulting report into `results` branch
+1. commits resulting report into `results` branch

 ### implemented in Clojure

 The `runner` is implemented in Clojure for convenience.
-Each `library` author gets own place (function or namespace) for implementing steps specific for their `library`.
+Each `project` author gets own place (function or namespace) for implementing functionality specific for their `project`.
 Authors are expected to trigger test builds on their own repos (e.g. via travis) and simply collect results back.
-But anyone can use an escape hatch to invoke shell and do whatever they want.
+But anyone can use an escape hatch to invoke shell and do whatever they need.
 For example cloning their repo and running tests directly in the context of `runner`.

 ### docker

-We wrap running runner in a docker container to provide well-controlled environment for runner and possible shell scripts.
+We wrap `runner` in a docker container to provide well-controlled environment for `runner` `tasks` (possibly shell scripts).

 ### no need for fancy publishing

 We are developers and we have github.
-Travis alone will provide some trace of a job (depending on what `runner` script will output to stdout) but ultimately a commit into `results` branch will distil all interesting results.
+Travis alone will provide some trace of a `job` (depending on what `runner` script and individual `tasks` will output to stdout).
+But ultimately a commit into `results` branch will distil all interesting results also for archivation purposes.
 Then anyone can use their git-fu to follow those or process them further.

-## Technical notes
+## Notes

-* we will (ab)use travis to run `runner` jobs for us, this travis will be setup on the `canary` repo and will be triggered by commits in `jobs` branch (or alternatively via travis API)
+* we will (ab)use travis to run `runner` `jobs` for us, this travis will be setup on the `canary` repo and will be triggered by commits in `jobs` branch (or alternatively via travis API)
 * secrets like API tokens will be stored using [travis mechanism for hiding secrets](https://docs.travis-ci.com/user/environment-variables/#Defining-encrypted-variables-in-.travis.yml)
 * in first iteration `results` will be simple textual report embedded in a commit message, maybe using [shields.io badges](http://shields.io) but later it could produce whole tree of files committed into results branch for each job, git(hub) should be always a good interface for viewing/diffing it
+* tasks should be spawned in parallel, also timing should be provided on runner's level

 ---

-You can discuss this in #cljs-dev channel on [clojurians.net](http://clojurians.net) Slack.
+You might discuss this in #cljs-dev channel on [clojurians.net](http://clojurians.net) Slack.